 3 year old sleep schedule: bedtime and nap schedule

-As your toddler becomes a preschooler, you’ll likely face some big sleep transitions.
+As your toddler becomes a preschooler, they’ll likely go through big sleep transitions.
 This is the age when many children give up their last nap, transition out of the crib, and say goodbye to their beloved — if they haven’t already.
 Those can be big adjustments for young kids (and their parents)!
 Fortunately, following an age-appropriate sleep schedule can help ensure these changes go as smoothly as possible.

 Editor’s note